 Nodding, he replied.

-A pang of unease swept me, afraid he would hug on my arrival as others turned to watch.
-Instead as my chair was pulled back by the maître d’ he simply said.
+A pang of unease swept me; afraid he’d hug on my arrival as others turned to watch.
+Instead, as my chair was pulled back by the maître d’, he simply said.

 “Elizabeth, I’m so happy you came.
 You look beautiful!”